The Dunlop Phoenix Tournament will be streaming images of players from the driving range (Phoenix Golf Academy) live.

-Also, certain holes of each round will be brought to you live with coverage from Hole 9 on Thursday to Sunday.
+Also, certain holes of each round will be brought to you live on Thursday and Friday, as well as the 9th green which TV doesn’t broadcast will be shown on Saturday to Sunday.

 At the end of each round, videos will be updated including highlights, interviews and High Speed Camera playback.

 Live streaming will be performed according to the schedule listed below;

 Time zone: UTC+9 (Tokyo)

 -Live Stream (Hole No.9)

 Streaming will be available via mobile devices.
 PC recommend for high definition images.

 The 43rd Dunlop Phoenix Tournament will be held.
 The 84 top players are going to compete for the prize money total amount of $2,000,000 ($400,000 for a winner) at the Phoenix Country Club in Miyazaki from 17th to 20th November.

 We finally announced the field including the Defending Champion Yusaku Miyazato who is the 8th Japanese winner of the tournament.
 He aims for a consecutive win.
 If he wins, he will be the 5th Defending Champion after Luke Donald’s achievement in 2012 and 2013.
 Among Japanese players, the record of a consecutive win at the tournament will be the first time in 20 years when Jumbo Ozaki has attained.
 Other Defending Champions are Larry Mize (1989-1990) and Tiger Woods (2004－2005).